MicrosoftDocs/win32/desktop-src/SysInfo/update-assessor-structures.md

 ---
-Description: The following functions are used by the Update Accessor provider. ms.assetid: 0E284AB7-1016-4ADA-9D59-24EA5CC43A67
+description: The following functions are used by the Update Accessor provider. ms.assetid: 0E284AB7-1016-4ADA-9D59-24EA5CC43A67
 title: Update Assessor Structures ms.topic: article